+The outcome of the experiments showed that there are social factors that influence the three different emergency management decisions.
 The bystander effect has found a place in social psychology to explain the cumulative effects of several social tendencies during the occurrence of an emergency.
-The term “bystander apathy” is considered incorrect, since it was determined during the experiments that the subjects experienced genuine concern.
+The term “bystander apathy” is considered incorrect, since it was determined during the experiments that the subjects experienced genuine concern, although they did not act.
 However, this term remains widely used in news outlets for dramatic effect.

 - Bystander Effect. (n.d.).
 Retrieved May 04, 2017, from https://www.psychologytoday.com/basics/bystander-effect

 - Nehme, F. S. (2016, June 02).
 Kitty Genovese murder doc recalls the infamous crime.
 Retrieved May 04, 2017, from http://nypost.com/2016/06/02/kitty-genovese-murder-doc-recalls-the-infamous-crime/

 - Darley, J., & Latane, B. (1969).
 Bystander “Apathy”.
 American Scientist, 57, 244-268.
 Retrieved May 04, 2017.